grace-notes/website/contents/topics/life-of-christ.md

 of something truly awful.
 And then Herod Antipas is called before the Great White Throne, and he finally gets his audience with Christ.

-· And yet Herod is completely humble before this King of kings and Lord of lords.
+&bull; And yet Herod is completely humble before this King of kings and Lord of lords.
 He cannot stand before this throne as king; he cannot demand from Christ an accounting of His ministry.

-· There before Herod Antipas is the evidence of his folly in the nail holes in the hands and feet of the Savior of the World.
+&bull; There before Herod Antipas is the evidence of his folly in the nail holes in the hands and feet of the Savior of the World.

-· Herod is no longer the one to be feared, the one in control.
+&bull; Herod is no longer the one to be feared, the one in control.

-· The sentence is passed, and he is cast into the Lake of Fire for an eternity of pain.
+&bull; The sentence is passed, and he is cast into the Lake of Fire for an eternity of pain.
 So he will exit the scene of history.

 A Transitional Passage.